ahdinosaur/blog.mikey.nz/source/_posts/first-look-at-blinksy.md

 And for WS2812 LEDs on ESP boards, we have [`Ws2812Rmt`](https://docs.rs/blinksy-esp/0.1.0/blinksy-esp/drivers/type.Ws2812Rmt.html)

+## Other topics:

+- HSI
+- How to convert a color from sRGB to linear RGB to LED RGB.
+    - Gamma correction
+    - Color correction

 ## Contributing

 If you want to help, the best thing to do is use Blinksy for your own LED project, and share about your adventures.